 If you’re a current or past cancer patient who has experienced long-term hair loss following chemotherapy treatment with Taxotere, you may be entitled to compensation for damages, including emotional distress.
 In addition, you may be entitled to compensation if you have suffered other health effects or harm from taking the drug, including side effects that may not have been reported yet to the Food and Drug Administration.

 In two recent lawsuits, the plaintiffs alleged that they experienced ongoing, permanent hair loss since undergoing Taxotere therapy for the treatment of breast cancer.
 In both cases, the plaintiffs noted that they were led to believe that their hair loss would be temporary.

 The drug’s maker, Sanofi-Aventis, advised patients, regulatory agencies and medical professionals in some countries that the drug increases the risk of permanent, disfiguring hair loss but withheld the information in the United States, the lawsuits allege.
 In addition, the plaintiffs charge that the current warnings still use vague and misleading language indicating that hair usually grows back.

-If you have undergone chemotherapy with Taxotere and believe that you have suffered adverse health effects — including permanent hair loss — because of it, it’s important to consult with a knowledgeable attorney.
-For a personal consultation, contact the personal injury law attorneys at Meinhart, Smith, & Manning, PLLC, at (502) 589-2700.
+If you have undergone chemotherapy with Taxotere and believe that you have suffered adverse health effects — including permanent hair loss — because of it, it’s important to consult with a knowledgeable injury attorney.
+For a free personal consultation, contact the Louisville personal injury lawyers at Meinhart, Smith, & Manning, PLLC, at (502) 589-2700.